|Round Island (St. Marys River), MI|

 Nine-acre Round Island is located in the lower part of St. Marys River, just north of the much larger Lime Island and south of Munuscong Lake.
 A deed to a one-acre parcel on the eastern side of Round Island was obtained on May 5, 1892, and construction of Round Island Lighthouse began a few months later on July 27.
 The lighthouse consists of an eight-foot-square tower attached to the center of a frame, one-and-a-half-story keeper’s dwelling with a pitched roof.
 The tower stands forty feet tall and was originally accessed by a flight of wooden stairs from the upper floor of the dwelling.

 The first floor of the keeper’s dwelling featured three rooms, plus a pantry, hall, and lamp room, while two rooms and closets were located on the upper floor.
 The lighthouse was painted yellow with white trim and was topped with a red roof.
 A lens lantern was used in the black lantern room to produce a fixed white light over an arc of 180° bounded on each side by 45° red sectors.
 The southerly red sector covered shoals southwest of the island, and the northerly sector helped mark the turning point into Munuscong (Mud) Lake.
 The light from Round Island Lighthouse was first exhibited on September 20, 1892.
+Due to delays in procuring lenses from abroad, the Lighthouse Board was forced to use U.S.-made lens lanterns in the river lights.
+The intention was to replace the lens lanterns with formal lenses if needed, but this must not have been necessary at Round Island as the lens lantern was still in place in 1909.

 The characteristic of the light was changed in 1922 to a white flash every two seconds.
 On June 30, 1923 the light was moved from the lantern atop the dwelling to a steel tower located at the inner end of the landing dock, sixty-five yards north of the lighthouse, and the station became unattended.
 The new light was an acetylene apparatus that required infrequent attention.